 I think this book may help the Type A women among us learn to slow down, enjoy our babies, and live with our families instead of trying to always serve our families and never reap the joys of that service.

 I think this book will help set us up to raise families who are on each other’s sides, who are aware of each other, and ultimately who love one another.

 Here’s to having a family atmosphere of togetherness and not one of division!

 Help prepare your kids for life, one skill at a time.
 Simple, easy skills every month!Learn More

 April – Parenting With Love and Logic

 This book has been wildly popular for many years.
 There is a version for younger children as well as older ones, which I’ll link below.

 I have read bits and pieces, but have put it on the list because I personally am excited to read it fully and glean some wisdom.
-A few of the phrases from the book we’ve adopted and they are fun.
+We’ve even adopted some of the phrases from this book into our family sayings.

 I love talking about emotions.
 I have an entire category on my blog talking about emotions, our own and our children’s.

 Studies show that children with higher emotional intelligence are more successful and that indicator even rivals actual IQ as far as adult success goes.
 So… important.